 On Aug.
 13, 2011, Voyager 2 became NASA's longest-operating mission when it broke the previous record of 12,758 days of operation set by the Pioneer 6 probe, which launched on Dec.
 16, 1965, and sent its last signal home on Dec.
 8, 2000.

 The current mission, the Voyager Interstellar Mission, was planned to explore the outermost edge of our solar system and eventually leave our sun's sphere of influence to enter interstellar space — the space between the stars.
 Since passing the boundary of interstellar space in 2012, Voyager 1 is examining the intensity of cosmic radiation, and also looking at how the sun's charged particles are interacting with particles from other stars, according to Voyager project scientist Ed Stone.
 Voyager 2 is still traveling within the solar system, but is expected to breach interstellar space in the next few years.

 Both Voyager spacecraft carry recorded messages from Earth on golden phonograph records — 12-inch, gold-plated copper disks.
 A committee chaired by the late astronomer Carl Sagan selected the contents of the records for NASA.

-— SPACE.com staff
+Additional reporting by SPACE.com staff

 Breaking space news, the latest updates on rocket launches, skywatching events and more!